Charitable activities of the Knights of Columbus: Bishops' conferences and church facilities

 The Knights give to individual churches and diocese, but is also a major donor to the United States Conference of Catholic Bishops.
 They have spent more than $1.4 million between 2010 and 2014 to provide workshops for the bishops coordinated by the National Catholic Bioethics Center.
 Since 1977, the order has provided funding to the Canadian Conference of Catholic Bishops.

 In 1979, a US$500,000 memorial fund was set up to support the Basilica of the National Shrine of the Immaculate Conception in Washington.
 The Order also operates the Saint John Paul II National Shrine.
 A further $20 million went to church facilities and $7.4 million to Catholic schools from state and local councils.

 Education initiatives

-The Catholic University of America
+Catholic University of America

 In the early years of the Order, educational activities were limited to things like establishing scholarships to local institutions, placing books in libraries, holding public lectures, and similar activities.
 In 1904, in the first national response to a call from the American Church, the Order presented a check for over $50,000 to The Catholic University of America to establish a chair of American history.
 In the years following this initial gift, an additional $500,000 was raised to establish 50 scholarships at the university.
 Originally there was to be one fellowship for every $10,000, with preference going to Knights or their families.By 1922, 146 K. of C. Fellowships had been awarded.